chrischarlesgibson/Horiseon-code-refactor/README.md

 ![navigation bar](assets/images/Navigation-bar.png)

-Selecting on of the 3 options will direct the user to a section that will provide some more information about the option they slected.
+Selecting one of the three options will direct the user to a section that will provide some more information about the option they slected.

 ![main contents of webpage](assets/images/Main-contents.png)

 There is also an aside section of the webpage that provides the user with additional info on Horiseon's services.

-## credits
+## Credits

 ---